 Required Uses and Disclosures

 By law, we must disclose your health information to you unless it has been determined by a health care professional that it would be harmful to you.
 We must also disclose health information to the Secretary of the Department of Health and Human Services (DHHS) for investigations or determinations of our compliance with laws on the protection of your health information.
+We participate in an Organized Health Care Arrangement with providers in the UNC Health Alliance.
+We may use your PHI for our own health care operations and for those of the Organized Health Care Arrangement in which we participate

 We will use and disclose your protected health information to provide, coordinate, or manage your health care and any related services.
 This includes the coordination or management of your health care with a third party.
 For example, we may disclose your protected health information to another physician or health care provider (e.g., a specialist, pharmacist, or laboratory) who, at the request of your physician, becomes involved in your care by providing assistance with your health care diagnosis or treatment.
 This includes pharmacists who may be provided information on other drugs you have been prescribed to identify potential interactions.